franklinqin0/blog/docs/blog/goethe_14.md

 Ungleichheit
 Komparativ + als, anders + als, etwas/nichts anderes + als

 Er verneint Gewalt in allen Formen.
 他拒绝任何形式的暴力。

+die Frohe Botschaft
+(Christianity) the Gospel

+sich handeln um
+gehen um

+Worum geht es?
+What is the issue?

+Worum handelt es sich?
+What is it about?

+von D. abhängen
+depend on

+an A. denken
+consider, think of

+über ein Thema denken
+think about a topic